syncfusion-content/typescript-docs/TypeScript/Grid/Filter.md

 ## FilterBar Template

 Usually enabling allowFiltering, will create default textbox in Grid FilterBar.
-So, Using [`filterBarTemplate`](https://help.syncfusion.com/api/js/ejgrid#members:columns-filterbartemplate "filterBarTemplate") property of `columns` we can render any other controls like AutoComplete, DropDownList etc in filterbar to filter the grid data for the particular column.
+So, Using [`filterBarTemplate`](https://help.syncfusion.com/api/js/ejgrid#members:columns-filterbartemplate "filterBarTemplate") property of `columns` we can render any other controls like AutoComplete, DropDownList etc in filter bar to filter the grid data for the particular column.
 It has three functions.
 They are

 1. `create` - It is used to create the control at time of initialize.